ParCoreLab/ReuseTracker/README.md

 Reproducing Results from The Paper
 ===============
-1. To reproduce the results presented in the "Accuracy without Invalidation" and "Accuracy with Invalidation" subsections in the paper, type "make accuracy".
+1. To reproduce the results presented in the "Accuracy without Invalidation" and "Accuracy with Invalidation" subsections in the paper, ensure that you have enough maximum stack size by typing "ulimit -s 4194304" and run the experiment by typing "make accuracy".
 The resulting histograms can be found in each *_output folder with file name reuse-invalidation-PID.reuse.hpcrun.
 2. To reproduce the results presented in the "Reuse Distances of PARSEC Benchmarks"